hjalte79/ButtonConstructor/ReadMe.md

  ![Button definition Form](images/ButtonDefintionFormAdvanced.png)

 All settings are saved in the file "RuleButtonSettings.Xml".
 (You can find the file in your addon directory.
-Usually that is the directory: "%APPDATA%\Autodesk\Inventor {Year/version here}\Addins\")  It's possible to edit that file manualy.
+See chapeter: "Settings file for the addin.")
+It's possible to edit that file manualy.
 That has 2 advantages.
  - It's possible to add Description/Tooltip to a button.
  - It's possible to have a diferent button name then the rule name.
  - It's possible to create internal names for buttons.